MRC-CSO-SPHSU/Mateba/README.md

-ParallelColt
+Mateba
 ============

-Parallel Colt is a multithreaded version of [Colt](http://acs.lbl.gov/software/colt/) - a library for high performance scientific computing in Java.
+Mateba is a multithreaded version of [Colt](http://acs.lbl.gov/software/colt/) - a library for high performance scientific computing in Java.
 It contains efficient algorithms for data analysis, linear algebra, multi-dimensional arrays,